What steps have you taken to improve your employer brand lately?

 Teach them how to use our app and Member Online

 Many funds boast convenient, user-friendly apps and web-based portals so that people can manage their accounts with ease.
 However, those tools don’t amount to a whole lot if your employees don’t know where — or how — to access them.
 From your company HR portal, consider providing links to our app and Member Online, along with simple instructions for how to complete common tasks.

 Let your employees know they can adjust their investment choices

 Many of your employees may be interested in tweaking their investment options based on the market and their shifting financial needs.
 For example, they might be looking to switch from growth investment options to something a bit more conservative as they approach retirement.
 No matter what their needs, they should feel comfortable navigating these decisions.

 Thankfully, no matter what investment options Active Super members select, they can rest assured that their money will be invested responsibly.
-We’ve received whole-of-fund certification from the Responsible Investment Association Australasia (RIAA), and we’re a proud signatory to the Tobacco-Free Finance Pledge.
+We’ve received whole-of-fund certification from the Responsible Investment Association Australasia (RIAA).
 Learn more about how Active Super is making a difference.